Text-to-SQL Data Synthesis Pipeline

 Functionality:

-- Generates structured prompt templates
+- Builds structured prompt templates

-- Integrates question and database schema information
+- Combines question and schema context

 Input: Question and database ID